How to Develop Strategic Thinking Skills

 Think about what is in your control at the present moment.
 What can you streamline or eliminate?
 What do you need to add, enhance, or modify to reach your goals?

-This can include anything from training, networking opportunities, to investment advice or strategic career planning.
+This can include anything from training, and networking opportunities, to investment advice or strategic career planning.

 4. What do You Need to Move Ahead?